-SEC with respect to segregation and asset coverage.
-In such cases, the instruments will not be considered "senior securities" under the 1940 Act for purposes of the asset coverage requirements otherwise applicable to borrowings by a Fund.
 Borrowing will tend to exaggerate the effect on net asset value of any increase or decrease in the market value of the Fund's portfolio.
-A Fund also may be required to maintain minimum average balances in connection with such borrowing or to pay a commitment or other fee to maintain a line of credit; either of these requirements would increase the cost of borrowing over the stated interest rate.
+The Fund also may be required to maintain minimum average balances in connection with such borrowing or to pay a commitment or other fee to maintain a line of credit; either of these requirements would increase the cost of borrowing over the stated interest rate.

 Corporate Bonds.
-The Funds will invest in investment-grade and/or high yield corporate bonds.
+The Fund will invest in investment-grade and/or high yield corporate bonds.
 High yield corporate bonds may be deemed speculative and more volatile than higher rated securities of similar maturity.
 The investment return of corporate bonds reflects interest earned on the security and changes in the market value of the security.
 The market value of a corporate bond may be affected by changes in the market rate of interest, the credit rating of the corporation, the corporation's performance and perceptions of the corporation in the marketplace.
 There is a risk that the issuers of the securities may not be able to meet their obligations on interest or principal payments at the time called for by an instrument.

 Derivatives.
-Derivatives are financial instruments the value of which is derived from another security, commodity (such as gold or oil), currency, index (a measure of value or rates, such as the S&P 500 Index or the prime lending rate) or some other reference measure.
-Derivatives allow a Fund to increase or decrease the level of risk to which a Fund is exposed more quickly and efficiently than transactions in other types of instruments.
-The Funds may use derivatives for hedging purposes.
-The Funds may also use derivatives for speculative purposes to seek to enhance returns.
-The use of a derivative is speculative if a Fund is primarily seeking to achieve gains, rather than to offset the risk of other positions.
-When a Fund invests in a derivative for speculative purposes, a Fund will be fully exposed to the risks of loss of that derivative, which may sometimes be greater than the derivative's cost.
-Unless otherwise permitted, a Fund may not use any derivatives to gain exposure to an asset or class of assets that it would be prohibited by its investment restrictions from purchasing directly.
+Derivatives are financial instruments the value of which is derived from another security, commodity (such as gold or oil), currency, index (a measure of value or rates, such as the S&P 500 Index) or some other reference measure.
+The Fund may use derivatives for hedging purposes.
+The Fund may also use derivatives for speculative purposes to seek to enhance returns.
+The use of a derivative is speculative if the Fund is primarily seeking to achieve gains, rather than to offset the risk of other positions.
+When the Fund invests in a derivative, the Fund will be fully exposed to the risks of loss of that derivative, which may sometimes be greater than the derivative's cost.
+Unless otherwise permitted, the Fund may not use any derivatives to gain exposure to an asset or class of assets that it would be prohibited by its investment restrictions from purchasing directly.

 Diversification Status.

-Each Fund is "non-diversified" under the 1940 Act.
+The Fund is "non-diversified" under the 1940 Act.
 A "non-diversified" fund is a fund that is not limited by the 1940 Act with regard to the percentage of its assets that may be invested in the securities of a single issuer.
-The securities of a particular issuer (or securities of issuers in particular sectors) may constitute a significant percentage of the index of such a fund and, consequently, the fund's investment portfolio.
-This may adversely affect a fund's performance or subject the fund's shares to greater price volatility than that experienced by more diversified investment companies.
+The securities of a particular issuer (or securities of issuers in particular sectors) may constitute a significant percentage of and Underlying Fund's index and, consequently, the Fund's investment portfolio.
+This may adversely affect the Fund's performance or subject the Fund's shares to greater price volatility than that experienced by more diversified investment companies.

-Each Fund intends to maintain the required level of diversification and otherwise conduct its operations so as to qualify as a regulated investment company ("RIC") for purposes of the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), and to relieve the Fund of any liability for U.S. federal income tax to the extent that its earnings are distributed to shareholders, provided that the Fund satisfies a minimum distribution requirement.
-Compliance with the diversification requirements of the Internal Revenue Code may limit the investment flexibility of the Funds and may make it less likely that the Funds will meet their respective investment objectives.
+The Fund intends to maintain the required level of diversification and otherwise conduct its operations so as to qualify as a regulated investment company ("RIC") for purposes of the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), and to relieve the Fund of any liability for U.S. federal income tax to the extent that its earnings are distributed to shareholders, provided that the Fund satisfies a minimum distribution requirement.
+Compliance with the diversification requirements of the Internal Revenue Code may limit the investment flexibility of the Fund and may make it less likely that the Fund will meet its investment objective.